-Managing host assets for an IMS
+Managing host assets

-The asset infrastructure that you must add to an Infrastructure Management Server (IMS) can include assets that you add as hosts.
+The asset infrastructure that you must add to HPE Helion and Veritas Continuity for discovery and monitoring by an Infrastructure Management Server (IMS) can include assets that you add as hosts.
 The following topics describe the types of assets you add as hosts, the prerequisites, and how to add and remove host assets.

-See "About adding host assets to an IMS" on page 36.
+See "About adding host assets" on page 33.

-See "Packages required on Linux hosts" on page 37.
+See "Packages required on Linux hosts" on page 35.

-See "Additional prerequisites for protecting virtual machines" on page 38.
+See "Additional prerequisites for protecting virtual machines" on page 36.

-See "Adding hosts to an IMS" on page 39.
+See "Removing hosts" on page 38.